Inventory, lb : 0

 The Elizabeth melon is available from early spring into summer.

 The Elizabeth melon is of the species Cucumis melo.
-It is a variety of the thick skinned muskmelons, like Cantaloupe or Honeydew.
 Elizabeth melons are named after the most famous queen, Elizabeth, because it is considered as the “queen” of all melons in sweetness.
 Elizabeth melons were originally produced in Japan, but its cultivation has spread over Asia.

 Elizabeth melons have a high sugar content, about 15%, and it is rich in Vitamin C, Vitamin A, and minerals.
 It also has the highest concentration of digestive enzymes of all the melons.
 Thus, the Elizabeth Melon has been recognized in the treatment of intestinal diseases.

 Elizabeth melon is consumed raw like common melons.
 It is also wonderful juiced in smoothies.

 The Elizabeth melon was first developed in Japan.
 It has very high adaptability.
 It can withstand low temperatures, high moisture and lack of sunlight.
 Therefore, it was easily introduced all over Asia.
 Currently, the Elizabeth melon is the most cultivated thick-skinned melon in China.
 Because of the rich soil in areas north of the Yangtze River, Elizabeth melons are mostly grown in Shandong and Hebei province.

 Recipes that include Elizabeth Melon.
 One is easiest, three is harder.